timmhopp/SpatialSim/README.md

-## .gama-Files for the Spatial Simulation courseworks
+## .gaml-Files for the Spatial Simulation courseworks